LukeShu/leaguer/docs/DesignDocument.md

   : A match will be a single set of data that contains all of the statistics of one game.
 This includes: players, scores, game time, the tournement that match took place in, and the date.

 Team
   : This model will consist of a list of players for a tournement/game.
-The team creation process is chosen by the host of the tournement and will either be pre-determined teams, or randomly assigned teams.
+The team creation process is chosen by the host of the tournement and will either be pre-determined teams or randomly assigned teams.

 User
   : This model represents all types of users; hosts, players, and